Tomáš Rosický

 Tomáš Rosický ([ˈtomaːʃ ˈrosɪtskiː]; born 4 October 1980) is a Czech former professional footballer who was the captain of the Czech Republic national team for a ten-year period.
 He played club football for Sparta Prague, Borussia Dortmund and Arsenal.
+Currently, he serves as the sports director of Sparta Prague.

-He started his professional career at his hometown club Sparta Prague, playing three seasons in the Czech First League before moving to Borussia Dortmund in 2001 for DM 25 million (approximately £8 million), at the time a record transfer fee paid by a Bundesliga club.
+A midfielder, he started his professional career at his hometown club Sparta Prague, playing three seasons in the Czech First League before moving to Borussia Dortmund in 2001 for DM 25 million (approximately £8 million), at the time a record transfer fee paid by a Bundesliga club.
 In his first season in Germany, he helped his team win the league title and reach the 2002 UEFA Cup Final.
 Rosický joined Arsenal in 2006, and made 247 appearances for the club, including appearing in their victory in the 2014 FA Cup Final.
 He spent a total of ten seasons in the Premier League, affected by several long-term injuries.

 Internationally, Rosický made his debut for the Czech Republic in 2000 and became captain of his country in 2006.
 He has taken part in four UEFA European Championships as well as the 2006 FIFA World Cup.
 He earned his 100th cap on 12 June 2015.
 Rosický is the Czech Republic's fourth highest goalscorer of all time.

 Club career

-AC Sparta Prague
+Sparta Prague

-Rosický began his career at Sparta Prague, following his father Jiří who played for the club in the 1970s and brother, also called Jiří who played as a trainee in the 1990s.
+Rosický began his career at Sparta Prague, following his father Jiří who played for the club in the 1970s and brother, also called Jiří, who played as a trainee in the 1990s.
 Having played for Sparta's youth teams, Tomáš debuted for Sparta's senior team in 1998 and played three matches in the 1998–99 season, winning the national title with Sparta.
 He scored five goals in the 1999–2000 season as the team won the league for the second year in succession.
 He was named the "Talent of the Year" at the 1999 Czech Footballer of the Year awards.
-During the 2000–01 UEFA Champions League group stage, he scored goals in matches against Shakhtar Donetsk and Arsenal, attracting the attention of German Bundesliga club Borussia Dortmund, which had a bid accepted for the player in January 2001.
+During the 2000–01 UEFA Champions League group stage, he scored goals in matches against Shakhtar Donetsk and Arsenal, attracting the attention of Bundesliga club Borussia Dortmund, which had a bid accepted for the player in January 2001.